IrisChase/IVD/README.md

     [AyeByeCye]

+Which makes it painless to slip a column in between two elements later in the development cycle, without touching anything that already works.
+Empty cells are simply ignored, so they're great to declare where a notification or context popout should appear when it feels like it.

+Of course, it also makes it trivial to rearrange items:

+    #
+    {
+        named-cells: first, middle, last;

+    state a-state:
+        named-cells: middle, first, last; //Please use better names tho }

+Which would produce:

+    [ByeAyeCye]

 The built-in layouts should cover 95% of use cases simply enough.
 But for special cases you can define your own.

 ## Models